Choosing a Linux Distro: Mobile Edition

 The Case for Linux Mobile

-Sustainability: Mobile Linux can extend the life of older devices that manufacturers no longer support, keeping functional hardware out of landfills while providing security updates for years beyond the original support window.
+Sustainability: Linux can extend the life of older mobile devices that manufacturers no longer support, keeping functional hardware out of landfills while providing security updates for years beyond the original support window.

 True Customization: Want a tiling window manager on your phone?
 Different keyboard layouts?
 Complete control over the interface?
 Linux mobile makes it possible in ways that Android and iOS simply don’t allow.